interglobalvision/text-adventure/story.md

 ####[11a] Bruce Nauman - Raw War

 You see a lithograph of the word 'WAR' in uppercase red letters.
 This is one of Bruce Naumans early lithographs, 'Raw War'.
 You squint your eyes and see that behind 'WAR' is the word 'RAW', slightly fainter.
 Behind that 'WAR' again and then 'RAW' and it seems to repeat on as it disappears in the pitch black space.
 You wonder if the text is like a neon sign, and if the depth is a play with time.
-The oscillation between 'WAR' and 'RAW' brings to your mind some oscillating dichotomies in the work such as one between image and text.
+The oscillation between 'WAR' and 'RAW' brings to your mind some oscillating dichotomies in the work such as one between image and text...or another between stillness and motion.

 ---